sgraham/jogjams/README.md

+# Jog Jams

 ## v1

-- pyupdater
-  - jogjams.com/api/check-update with version/key/log and returns update if any
-- pyinstaller icon
+- suggestion urls when no valid url
 - rip obvious junk out of wpd-mtp-hlper
 - find users
-- crashes on shutdown in w10 1607 vm
-- ERRORs from yt_dlp are a bit janky, probably just wrap generically and log
-- suggestion urls when no valid url

 ## v2

-- jogjams.key by email for payment
+- ERRORs from yt_dlp are a bit janky, maybe just wrap generically and log
+- crashes on shutdown in w10 1607 vm?
 - log into ytm to select playlists more nicely than c&p
 - save recent playlists (just name+url in list?)
 - jogjams.key by email for payment

+### updater
+- pyupdater
+  - jogjams.com/api/check-update with version/key/log and returns update if any
+  - seems janky and is unmaintained

+- at startup, start thread that queries server with version for "should i update"?
+- if so downloads to LOCALAPPDATA\Application\
+  - make a jogjamssetup like chrome?
+  - make entry point autoget if frozen and switcheroo o exit?

-## v-future
+## v3+

 - watch app for wireless sync
 - coros support